spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importer-speed-optimization.md

 ### Facade calls

 Another point that you need to be very careful about here is to call Facade API without any thinking through.
-You must make sure that these APIs will not run queries inside the same as the `DataImport` rule.
-You are allowed to call Facade API but if :
+You must make sure that these APIs do not run queries inside the same as the `DataImport` rule.
+You are allowed to call Facade API if the following conditions are met:

-* There is no query inside
+* There is no query inside.
-* Facade API designed for batch operation (`findPriceForSku` vs `findPricesForSkus`)
+* Facade API designed for batch operation (`findPriceForSku` versus `findPricesForSkus`).

 ### Triggering events